kiran-venugopal/DrivePlayer/README.md

 # DrivePlayer

-A desktop app to play google drive files locally securly, no backend all the secrets are store client side
+A desktop app to play google drive files locally securly, there is no backend and all the data are stored client side

 Download it from release: https://github.com/kiran-venugopal/DrivePlayer/releases